 - Receive a further 100bps reduction on variable rates for small business loans, effective March 30

-- Access up to $65bn of additional secured limits to pre-assessed customers, with $7bn currently available for fast assessment process
+- Access up-to $65bn of additional secured limits to pre-assessed customers, with $7bn currently available for a fast assessment process

 - Defer business credit card repayments

 Get in touch: They suggest business customers experiencing hardship reach out by calling 1300 769 650, while those experiencing personal financial stress ring 1300 683 106.

 - Access to an unsecured three-year term loan up to $250,000 to all business customers with a turnover of less than $50 million (with a six-month payment-free option)